openjs-foundation/cross-project-council/proposals/mdawson-cpc-charter/CPC-Charter.md

 The call for a vote must be seconded by a majority of the CPC or else the discussion will continue.

-For all votes, a simple majority of all CPC members for, or against, the issue wins.
-A CPC member may choose to participate in any vote through abstention.
+For all votes, a simple majority of all Voting CPC members for, or against, the issue wins.
+A Voting CPC member may choose to participate in any vote through abstention.

-Note that, in addition to requiring a simple majority vote of the CPC, all changes to this charter are also subject to approval from the _$FOUNDATION_ Foundation board.
+Note that, in addition to requiring a simple majority vote of the CPC Voting CPC members, all changes to this charter are also subject to approval from the _$FOUNDATION_ Foundation board.

 ## Section 10.
 Definitions